Lehoax/Lehoax/README.md

 - - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning Ruby and javascript in the hacking project training
 💬 Ask me about programming
-📫 How to reach me: leolair.pro@gmail.com
+📫 How to reach me: leolair@tutanota.com